Welcome to July!

-In this way, amalaki supports not only the health of the outer skin, but also the inner skin that lines the gut, respiratory tract, and all the mucous membranes of the body.
+In this way, amalaki supports not only health of outer skin, but also inner skin that lines the gut, respiratory tract, and mucous membranes.

 Avoid exercise in the midday sun.
-Read up on nose breathing exercise to keep the body cool.
+Read up on nose-breathing exercise to keep cool.

-If your diet and exercise regime, you might notice some aggravated pitta, which will manifest as lethargy, extra acid production, irritability, impatience, heartburn, stomach irritation, sensitivity to heat, emotional or irrational behavior, anger, skin irritation, and even blood sugar highs and lows.
+In your diet and exercise regimen, you might notice some aggravated pitta, which will manifest as lethargy, extra acid production, irritability, impatience, heartburn, stomach irritation, sensitivity to heat, emotional or irrational behavior, anger, skin irritation, and even blood sugar highs and lows.

 3 Summer Tastes

-All the foods marked with an asterisk on the Summer Grocery List are the superfoods for summer.
-Try to eat more of them!
+All foods marked with an asterisk on the Summer Grocery List are summer superfoods.
+Eat more of them!

-Reduce or avoid the following foods if you have a strong pitta constitution:
+Reduce or avoid the following if you have a strong pitta constitution:

 - Spicy foods